 Is Gorilla Trekking in Uganda difficult?

-Gorilla trekking in Uganda requires an adequate level of physical fitness, but most healthy individuals should be more than up to the challenge.
+Gorilla trekking in Uganda requires a moderate level of physical fitness, but most healthy individuals should be more than up to the challenge.

-You will be walking at an altitude of 2500-3000m, meaning that the air will be thinner and the demands on the lungs greater.
+You will be walking at an altitude of 2500-3000 metres, meaning the air will be thinner and the demands on the lungs greater.
 In Bwindi Impenetrable National Park, the primary gorilla trekking destination in Uganda, the terrain is mountainous and the vegetation is thick, so hiking here requires some stamina.